looker-open-source/components/README.md

 ### Common Project Commands

-- **yarn develop** shortcut for booting up www, playground, and server packages for local development
 - **yarn playground** starts a bare-bones React app used for developing components
 - **yarn gatsby** starts the Gatsby server (powers our documentation site)
 - **yarn storybook** starts Storybook in "Docs" mode (includes stories from all packages)